wmde/wikibase-release-pipeline/deploy/setup/README.md

 1. **Check for Git** – Installs Git if it is not already available on the system.
 2. **Clone the repository** – Downloads the Wikibase Suite Deploy code from the official repository.
 3. **Check for Docker** – Installs Docker if it is not already available on the system.
-4. **Prompt for configuration** – Collects all required setup values interactively through a web interface (use `--cli` for terminal-based config).
+4. **Prompt for configuration** – Collects all required setup values interactively through a web interface.
 5. **Launch deployment** – Starts the deployment process once configuration is complete and notifies you once your new Suite instance is available.

 ## Installation